 WHEN TO SHOOT

-When you're shooting, try turning the parking lights on, maybe even the headlights if it's just before dusk, just to add a little drama to your photos.
+Try turning the parking lights on, maybe even the headlights if it’s just before dusk, just to add a little more interest to your photos.